Skip to main content

 Show full synopsis

 DCI Jim Taggart first appeared in the three-part drama Killer (ITV, 1983).
-Taggart was tough, but never resorted to the violent techniques used by Jack Regan in The Sweeney (ITV 1975-78); a few harsh words and a thousand-yard stare were usually enough to intimidate a suspect.
-He had lived in Glasgow's Maryhill all his life, and reacted to murders in his hometown as if they were a personal insult.
+Taggart was tough, but never resorted to the violent techniques used by DI Jack Regan in The Sweeney (ITV 1975-78); a few harsh words and a thousand-yard stare were usually enough to intimidate a suspect.
+Taggart had lived in Maryhill all his life, and reacted to murders in his hometown as if they were a personal insult.

 Kevin Sturton